-The Group continuously hedges its unwanted market and liquidity risks, as well as other exposures.
-There is however no guarantee that the Group's hedging management will be successful.
-The Group is subject to the risk that there may be a mismatch between the performance of its hedging instruments and the effects of the items being hedged, implying a net loss.
+The Group continuously hedges its unwanted interest and foreign exchange rate exposures.
+There is however no guarantee that the Group's interest and foreign exchange rate risk management will be successful.
+The Group is subject to the risk that there may be a mismatch between the performance of its hedging instruments and the effects of changes in interests or currency rates, as applicable.
 The Group is also exposed to the risk that its hedges could be implemented incorrectly.
 Any of these events could have a material adverse effect on the Group's business, results of operations or financial condition and the performance by the Issuer of its obligations under the Notes.